 Indicator (b).
-All staff at McGrath House are trained to be first responders.
+All staff at LightHouse are trained to be first responders.
 All staff are trained in the facility's Coordinated Response Plan.
 The first four steps of the plan described the actions that a person could undertake in a sexual assault as a first responder.
+The Auditor confirmed with case management staff and the Intake and Release Coordinator that they also are trained as first responders.

 As stated above, Auditor had to rely on random staff interviews in determining compliance with the standard.
 The facility has yet to have a staff person act as a first responder.
 The Auditor relied on the staff's ability to describe training expectations.
 The staff were well versed in the expectations of a First Responder, including the protection of the potential victim and the preservation of evidence, be it a physical space or on an individual.
 Individual staff also noted that the Coordinated response plan could be used as a reference if they were not sure what to do.
 The plan was visible on tour in several locations.
-The Auditor also reviewed the PREA training to get an understanding of the information provided
+The Auditor also reviewed the PREA training to get an understanding of the information provided to all staff.